dgaydukov/cert-aws/sa/files/sa.md

 SMS, DMS, CloudEndure Migration integrated & automatically report status to MH.
 You can export data from ADS, analyze it, and import server grouped as apps.
 Home region - before start using MH you have to choose home region from setting page, where you would store discovery/planing/tracking data.
 Once set you can't change it, yet you can migrate into any available region.
 You can import server details from ADS where it stored in data repository in encrypted format.
 EC2 instance recommendations - feature of MH that can based on data of CPU & memory use suggest least expensive ec2 instance to use.

+###### WorkLink
+Fully managed cloud service for secure one-click access for internal websites from mobile devices.
+One of the 4 end user computing service - each provide secure access to specific env:
+* WorkSpaces - full desktop
+* AppStream 2.0 - third-party apps
+* WorkDocs - document sharing
+* WorkLink - web content
+When user type link in web browser - WorkLink isolate & render corporate web content and sends it to client web browser.
+To get started:
+* select home region - where WorkLink would be deployed
+* link existing SAML provider with WorkLink
+* associate web domain that your employee needs with WorkLink
+* associate WorkLInk with VPC
+You can also render on-premises websites using DX/VPN.
+You can use email template to invite users to download WorkLink app.
+Internally it uses chromium to render content, so if your website works in chrome, it would work in WorkLink.
+During WorkLink session data isolated in cloud and securely rendered, once session is over, data is destroyed, data-in-transit secured by https.
+It streams representation (image) of web content to browsers that doesn't cache data.
+So it prevents browsers from caching your content.
+It delivers logs via kinesis streams.